Premium Inca Trail to Machu Picchu 5 Days / 4 Nights

 How Long Before Should I Book the Inca Trail?

-Inca Trail spots should be booked in advance, especially from April to August during the busy season.
-From September to January, spots are often available.
-We recommend booking your spot for the high season before December ends for the follwoing year.
+Access to the Inca Trail is strictly regulated, and permits should be booked well in advance—especially during the busy season from April to August.
+From September to January, permits are generally more readily available.
+We recommend securing your spot for the high season before the end of December of the previous year.

-The Peruvian Ministry of Culture controls access to the Inca Trail, limiting it to 500 people per day, including tourists, guides, porters, and cooks.
-Over 60% of this number consists of personnel.
+The Peruvian Ministry of Culture limits daily access to the trail to 500 people, including tourists, guides, porters, and cooks.
+Over 60% of this number consists of staff and support personnel.

-Reservations for the Inca Trail can only be made from March to January.
-February is reserved for trail maintenance.
-The availability of permits applies to the Inca Trail itself, not to individual tour operators, meaning all agencies have the same permit availability.
+Permits for the Inca Trail can only be issued from 11 months of the Year and only February is reserved for trail maintenance.
+Permit availability is universal and applies to the trail itself—not individual tour operators—so all agencies have the same access.

 What Is the Weather Like on the Inca Trail During the Year?

-What Does My Porter Carry for Me?
-Is He With Us at All Times?
+What Does My Porter Carry?
+Will They Be With Me at All Times?

 What Happens if I Get Injured or Sick During the Trek?